madskristensen/WebExtensionPack/README.md

 Visual Studio.
 After the restart, all the extensions are fully functional and ready to use.

+## Reset Web Extension Pack
+If you've uninstalled any of the extensions installed by Web Extension Pack, then those extensions won't be installed again automatically.

+To reset this behavior go to _Tools -> Reset Web Extension Pack..._

 ## Suggest new extensions
 If you know of any good extensions that you think would benefit web developers, then log an issue with the suggestion on the